EN 417

-The Lindal valve, unlike of course a pierceable canister, should seal itself if the fuel container is unscrewed from the equipment to which it is attached.
+Unlike a pierceable, disposable canister, a Lindal valve should seal itself if the fuel container is unscrewed from the equipment to which it is attached.
 However, the self-sealing action cannot be relied upon as a safety feature.
-A dirty valve can leak.
+A dirty valve can leak, and the thread can be damaged by external force.

-Among suppliers of gas cylinders and camp stoves are Epigas (Coleman), Sievert, GoSystem, Primus, Brunton, Jetboil, Mountain Safety Research, Snow Peak, Rothenberger, and Campingaz.
+Among suppliers of gas cylinders and camp stoves are Epigas (Coleman), Sievert, GoSystem, Primus, Brunton, Jetboil, Mountain Safety Research, Snow Peak, Trangia, Rothenberger, and Campingaz.